National Chamber Music Championship - Rules and Regulations

 Group Personnel and Make-up

-1. All performers must be full-time secondary school (or home-school equivalent) students as at 6 September 2020.
+1. All performers must be enrolled in a full-time Australian secondary school program (or home-school equivalent) as at 6 September 2020.

 2. Groups of three to eight performers can enter.
 Any combination of instruments and/or voice may be used, but the group may not include a conductor.
 Amplification is not permitted except in the case of instruments which by their nature require it or where required by the score.
 Vocalists are not permitted to use a microphone.